 We have a compensation program in place for our non-employee directors that utilizes annual retainers and restricted stock grants.
 New non-employee directors, upon appointment or election to the Board of Directors, receive an award of restricted stock under our 2008 Equity Incentive Plan (the "Equity Incentive Plan") valued at \$20,000 on the date of grant, which vests on the one year anniversary of the date of grant, subject to accelerated vesting in the event of a change in control.
 For serving on the Board of Directors, our non-employee directors also receive an annual retainer of \$50,000 in cash and an award of restricted stock under our Equity Incentive Plan valued at \$75,000 on the date of grant.
 The cash portion of the annual retainer is paid quarterly while the restricted stock grants to our non-employee directors are made after our annual meeting of stockholders each year and vest on the earlier of the one year anniversary of the date of grant or immediately prior to the following year's annual meeting of stockholders, subject to acceleration in the event of a change in control.
-In addition, our lead independent director receives an additional annual cash retainer of \$33,333, each non-employee director receives an additional annual cash retainer for service on a Board committee of \$5,000, and each committee chair receives an additional annual cash retainer of \$10,000, except for the chair of the Audit Committee, whose additional annual cash retainer for service as chair is \$15,000.
+In addition, our lead independent director receives an additional annual cash retainer for service on a Board committee of \$5,000, and each committee chair receives an additional annual cash retainer for service on a Board committee, whose additional annual cash retainer for service as chair is \$15,000.
 We reimburse all of our directors for reasonable expenses incurred to attend our Board of Directors and committee meetings.

-2014 Director Compensation
+2015 Director Compensation

-The following table provides information regarding the compensation paid to our non-employee directors in 2014:
+The following table provides information regarding the compensation paid to our non-employee directors in 2015:

-Name (1) Fees Earned or Paid in Cash (\$) Stock Awards (\$)(2) Total (\$)
+Name (1) Fees Earned Paid in Cash Awards (\$)(2) Total (\$)

-David J. Johnson \$ 103,333 \$ 75,000 \$178,333
+David J. Johnson \$ 123,3 333 \$ 75,000 \$198,333

+Brent D. Richardson 45,0 000 45,000

-Jack A. Henry 75,000 75,000 150,000
+Jack A. Henry 105,0 000 75,000 180,000

-Bradley A. Casper 70,000 75,000 145,000
+Bradley A. Casper 90,0 000 75,000 165,000

-Kevin F. Warren 60,000 75,000 135,000
+Kevin F. Warren 80,0 000 75,000 155,000

-Sara R. Dial 60,000 75,000 135,000
+Sara R. Dial 80,0 000 75,000 155,000

-- 1) Directors who are Company employees receive no additional compensation for serving on the Board of Directors.
-Compensation for our employees who also serve as directors is reflected in the Summary Compensation Table set forth in "Executive Compensation" below. - 2) As part of their annual retainer, a restricted stock grant valued at \$75,000 on the date of grant, comprising 1,684 shares, was made to each of Messrs.
-Johnson, Henry, Casper, Warren and Ms. Dial after our annual meeting of stockholders on May 15, 2014.
-These shares will vest on May 15, 2015.
+- (1) Mr. Richardson was an employee director for the first half of 2015 and a non-employee director for the second half of 2015.
+Directors who are Company employees receive no additional compensation for serving on the Board of Directors.
+Compensation for our employees who also serve as directors is reflected in the Summary Compensation Table set forth in "Executive Compensation" below. - (2) As part of their annual retainer, a restricted stock grant valued at \$75,000 on the date of grant, comprising 1,759 shares, was made to each of Messrs.
+Johnson, Henry, Casper, Warren and Ms. Dial after our annual meeting of stockholders on May 18, 2015.
+These shares will vest on May 18, 2016.

-The following table provides a breakdown of the cash compensation paid to our non-employee directors in 2014 in respect of their annual retainers for service on the Board of Directors, for service on Board committees, and for services as a Board committee chair or as lead independent director:
+The following table provides a breakdown of the cash compensation paid to our non-employee directors in 2015 in respect of their annual retainers for service on the Board of Directors, for service on Board committees, and for services as a Board committee chair or as lead independent director: